Quantum computing with trapped ions: a beginner's guide: Quantum Computing with Trapped Ions

 The ultimate advantage of quantum computation lies in using the power of entangled qubits (non-classical correlation between qubits).
 As a final step to demonstrate the viability of trapped ions as a quantum computing platform, we will show that entangled ions can be created and used to execute quantum algorithms in a lab.
 By applying the operation $ CNOT \, (H\otimes \mathbb{I})$ on the two-ion ground state one can create the maximally entangled Bell state $\ket{\Phi^+}$

 In fact, all four Bell states can be created using the $CNOT$ gate and one-qubit rotation gates.
-The Bell states are used as resources in most quantum algorithms including quantum teleportation.
+The Bell states are used as resources in all quantum algorithms that have the potential to provide an advantage over existing classical algorithms.